-Protected characteristics groups from the Equality Act 2010 What do you know 9 ?
-Summary of data about your service-users and/or staff What do people tell you 10 ?
-Summary of service-user and/or staff feedback What does this mean 11 ?
-Impacts identified from data and feedback (actual and potential) What can you do 12 ?
-All potential actions to: advance equality of opportunity, eliminate discrimination, and foster good relations There is a group of older people in supported accommodation who used to sleep rough who would benefit from more tailored accommodation suitable to their needs.
-The average age of death for a homeless person nationally is estimated to be 47 years old compared to 77 for the general population Nationally, it is estimated that the use of inpatient hospital care by people who are sleeping rough or living in insecure accommodation (such as hostels) is eight times higher than in the general population aged 16-64 engage with services and therefore putting themselves at more risk Parental eviction and having no local connection are issues for young people Young people are more likely to be amongst the hidden homeless - living in squats Need to actively encourage the retention and increase in shared accommodation, particularly for men and women under 35 There is cohort of older people sleeping rough with health issues As the average age is 47 put a larger emphasis on accommodation and support for those aged over 40.
-A problem with more and and support for younger people Lack of accommodation and support for older people Young People's Accommodation and Support Pathway Ensure Care Act assessments are carried out for older and frail people sleeping rough Commission Housing First accommodation with units for young people (action complete early 2016 - service in place)
+Protected What do you know ?
+What do people tell What does this mean ?
+What can you do?
+All potential actions to: advance equality of opportunity, eliminate discrimination, and foster good relations characteristics Summary of data about you ?
+Impacts identified from groups from the your service-users and/or Summary of service-user data and feedback Equality Act 2010 staff and/or staff feedback (actual and potential) people in supported accommodation who used to sleep rough who would benefit from more tailored accommodation suitable to their needs.
+The average age of death for a homeless person nationally is estimated to be 47 years old compared to 77 for the general population Nationally, it is estimated that the use of inpatient hospital care by people who are sleeping rough or living in insecure accommodation (such as hostels) is eight times higher than in the general population aged 16-64 and therefore putting themselves at more risk Parental eviction and having no local connection are issues for young people Young people are more likely to be amongst the hidden homeless - living in squats Need to actively encourage the retention and increase in shared accommodation, particularly for men and women under 35 There is cohort of older people sleeping rough with health issues people Lack of accommodation and support for older people Accommodation and Support Pathway Ensure Care Act assessments are carried out for older and frail people sleeping rough Commission Housing First accommodation with units for young people Disability Brighton & Hove A high percentage of Housing, health and Allow flexibility for those Homeless Health Needs homelessness can be social care need to work with complex needs Audit 2014 reported that linked to mental health together to provide a when making 84% of people sleeping disorders holistic approach to nominations to supported rough had at least one There are examples good improving people's health accommodation physical health issue. practice and joint working and wellbeing Develop integrated joint The Brighton & Hove between the different Health service reports assessments and support Better Care Plan has agencies e.g. health and high levels of service planning across housing, highlighted that many homeless services, need caused by rough care and health